<img src="https://secure.intelligence52.com/795232.png" style="display:none;">

 4. Data integrity

 Another significant challenge is ensuring the integrity and continuity of data collected both before and after the rescue intervention.
-Regulators will scrutinize this data closely, assessing the validity of the trial's outcomes, especially if the rescue plan involved substantial modifications.
+Regulators will scrutinise this data closely, assessing the validity of the trial's outcomes, especially if the rescue plan involved substantial modifications.
+For data management rescue work, this means maintaining traceability across database changes, documenting data transfers, retaining audit trails, and explaining how discrepancies were identified, reviewed, and resolved.

 5. Multiple regulatory agencies